 - Acetone smell to their breath

 Check the local DKA diagnostic criteria for your hospital.
-To diagnose DKA you require:
+A diagnosis requires all three of:

-- F – Fluids – IV fluid resuscitation with normal saline (e.g. 1 litre stat, then 4 litres with added potassium over the next 12 hours)
+- F – Fluids – IV fluid resuscitation with normal saline (e.g., 1 litre in the first hour, followed by 1 litre every 2 hours)

-- G – Glucose – Closely monitor blood glucose and add a dextrose infusion if below a certain level (e.g. 14 mmol/l)
+- G – Glucose – closely monitor blood glucose and add a glucose infusion when it is less than 14 mmol/L

 - C – Chart fluid balance

-- K – Ketones – Monitor blood ketones (or bicarbonate if ketone monitoring is unavailable)
+- K – Ketones – monitor blood ketones, pH and bicarbonate

-Patient education is essential.
-Monitoring and treatment is relatively complex.
-The condition is life-long and requires the patient to fully understand and engage with their condition.
+Monitoring and treatment are relatively complex, therefore patient education is essential.
+Type 1 diabetes is life-long and requires the patient to understand and engage with their condition fully.
 It involves the following components:

 - Monitoring dietary carbohydrate intake

-- Monitoring blood sugar levels on waking, at each meal and before bed
+- Monitoring blood sugar levels upon waking, at each meal and before bed

 - Monitoring for and managing complications, both short and long term